PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Testing Tank Movement

-So now we should be able move our player tank.
-But before we do that we also want to check that our opponents received our movement updates.
+So now we should be able to move our player tank.
+But before we do that, we also want to check that our opponents received our movement updates.
 You can test this very simply by adding a *Debug.Log()* to the *UpdateOpponentTanks()* method of your *GameController.cs* class.
 This log will just print out the whole packet to a string.

 ```